 How many players are needed to make the perfect Commander game?
 If you said four, then you are wrong.
 Five?
 Nope.
 Three?
 Wrong again.
 Two?
-I didn’t say cEDH, did I; you’re wrong again.
+I didn’t say cEDH; you’re wrong again.
 The answer is easier than you might think.
 But why take the easy way, when we can get there the hard way?
 There’s so much Commander content now that I can’t help but think that everyone has the correct answer.
 But, how can that be?
-If we’re all correct, then we’re all also wrong.
+If we’re all correct, then we are all wrong as well.
 It’s like a tie…no one and yet everyone wins.
 Are we all losers if we play with the incorrect number of people?
 Do we only win if we play with the optimal number?
 How many people do I need to play Commander with to have fun is actually a bit complicated.
 Let’s walk through the group numbers and weigh the benefits and drawbacks of setting up a Commander game with a variety of group sizes.

 The Core Four

 Those of you that say four players is the optimal size are probably in the majority.
-While those that say two are probably looking for a competitive duel style experience.
+While those that say two are probably looking for a more competitive duel-style experience.
 I’m going to ignore cEDH, as I’d like to dive into the cases that include multiple players.
 These types of groupings offer some room for both analysis and discussion.
-A four player group enables politics with cards like Expropriate, Play of the Game, and other undaunted style spells to shine.
-Using cards that have will of the council also makes sense in these groups.
+A four player group enables politics with cards like Expropriate, Play of the Game, and other “undaunted” style spells get space to shine.
+Using cards that have “will of the council” also makes sense in these groups.
 These politically motivated deck strategies get better with a larger number of opponents.
 Likewise, spells with higher casting costs tend to be more playable as there is a larger damage cushion in these games.
-People tend not to just pick on one person and eliminate them early on, but instead spread the pain.
+People tend not to just pick on one person and eliminate them early on, but instead spread the love, er damage.
 These four player games often allow people to “do their thing” during the course of the game.
+That’s a huge part of what makes Commander a desirable–and above all else–FUN FORMAT!
 This is usually the argument for having four players.
 The games go longer than smaller groups, and the spells and turns favor bigger plays.
 Godzilla taught me that bigger is better, so shouldn’t these decks and these games be the best?
 Perhaps.

 Four Player Commander Game downfalls